-Our main goal in this area is to promote open access anthropology repositories while amplifying research within the CollabAnthNetwork community and abroad.
-For example, future development might also include allowing users to dynamically display a list of their papers uploaded to third-party open access repositories that we are integrated with in a tab of their social profile, and to also allow group admins to set categories that will serve to dynamically build a list of papers that share the same categories in the groups activity feeds and/or a dedicated tab in the group and provide filters to organize the results based on additional search criteria.
+We are especially interested in promoting open access anthropology journals and repositories while amplifying research within the CollabAnthNetwork community and abroad.
+For example, future development might include allowing users to dynamically display a list of their articles and papers uploaded to CrossRef member organizations within a tab of their social profile, and to also allow group admins to set categories that will serve to dynamically build a list of papers that share the same categories in the groups activity feeds and/or a dedicated tab in the group and provide filters to organize the results based on additional search criteria.

-Towards this objective, we are planning to develop solutions that will allow for integration and distribution across multiple existing anthropology repositories!
+Towards this objective, we are planning to develop solutions that will allow for integration and distribution across multiple existing anthropology platforms!